redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor.md

 You can also run TWO RTCs in Multiplayer on the same machine by connecting to "127.0.0.1" or simply leaving the case blank.

 RTC's Multiplayer is fully bidirectional, meaning that both Client/Server can do exactly the same thing.

+** Manual Commands **

+** Video Streaming **

+The Multiplayer screen and Stream options are for streaming a video feed between RTCs.

+The screen can be popped out of the RTC Multiplayer options.

+### Metagames and Multiplayer Features

+** Game of Swap **

+Both video streams will start.
+A red bar will start shrinking until it totally disappears.
+Once the red bar is gone, the two currently running games will be exchanged between RTCs.

+** BlastBoard **

+This is like a Soundboard, except that instead of sounds, it's Blasting the other RTC using the BlastLayers of the currently loaded Stockpile.
+You may wanna sanitize your corruptions using the Blast Editor before using this mode.

+** Splitscreen **

+This pops out the Multiplayer screen and attaches both Bizhawk feeds together in a new window.

+This hides the default Bizhawk window so you'll want to stop Splitscreen before closing BizHawk.